Show All Answers

-The City accepts responsibility for damages to mailboxes if the mailbox location and construction complies with recommended City standards and the damage is by physically being struck by a plow blade, wing, or other piece of equipment.
+The City accepts responsibility for damages to mailboxes if the mailbox location and construction complies with the City's Mailbox Placement Standards and the damage is by physically being struck by a plow blade, wing, or other piece of equipment.
 Please note: damage caused by snow hitting the mailbox is not covered.

 To have your mailbox repaired or replaced, please fill out our Mailbox Damage Application and remit to City Hall.

 As a general rule, a snow emergency will be declared following or during a snow occurrence of two or more inches.
 The announcement will be made the on City's website, Facebook page, Le Sueur County News, and KCHK radio.
 Notifications can also be sent to you direct by text or email by signing up thru our Notify Me module.